- Learn First Aid, Basic and/or Advanced. Whatever you want to learn.

 - Treasure hunts

-We host night time socials and daytime activities alike to cater to everyone's tastes, alcohol is always optional.
-We kick off the year with the infamous 'green' t-shirt social.
+We host night time socials and daytime activities alike to cater to everyone's tastes, alcohol is always optional and never compulsory.
 Themed nights such as the 'First Aid Olympics' and 'Hunger Games' run throughout the year and we hope to keep up with these traditions.
 We are always eager to hear ideas for socials!

 To keep up to date with our activities, and see photos from our experiences over the past year, follow us on Social Media!